-The primary goal of the Student Ombudsperson is to provide students confidential consultation in assisting with the possible resolution of University related concerns, grievances and appeals.
+The primary goal of the Student Ombudsperson is to provide students impartial and informal consultation in assisting with the possible resolution of University related concerns and issues.
 The Student Ombudsperson is a resource for students in navigating the University while seeking resolution to individual student concerns.
-The Student Ombudsperson is an impartial employee who is trained and skilled in interpersonal communication, problem solving, conflict management and dispute resolution.
+The Student Ombudsperson is a designated administrator who is trained and skilled in interpersonal communication, problem solving, and conflict management.

 The Student Ombudsperson can:

 - Listen to your complaint